gnss-ro/aws-opendata/tutorials/Readme.md

 The jupyter notebook is [awsgnssroutils_demonstration](https://raw.githubusercontent.com/gnss-ro/aws-opendata/master/tutorials/awsgnssroutils_demonstration.ipynb).

-In order to greatly simplify use of the awsgnssroutils, be sure to initialize your local repository of previous RO database queries using the awsgnssroutils.database.initialize function.
+In order to greatly simplify use of the awsgnssroutils, be sure to initialize your local repository of RO database queries using the awsgnssroutils.database.initialize function.
 For example,

 ```